cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 ## Slack or Email Integration

-If you have a slack paid plan, you can use the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration, it provides a custom email to be used in the slack channel, thus, every email that is sent to this account will appear in the channel.
+If you have a slack paid plan, you can use the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration.
+It provides a custom email to be used in the slack channel.
+Thus, every email that is sent to this account will appear in the channel.

-I don't have a pro slack plan, so for simplicity, I will use my email for it, however, the process would be the same using the email integration app or email.
+I don't have a pro slack plan, so for simplicity, I will use my email for it.
+However, the process would be the same using the email integration app or email.

-**Note:** This part of the process is not supported by Terraform, so we are going to do it manually.
+**Note:** Terraform does not support this part of the process, so that we will do it manually.

 ### Subscribing the email to the topic

-Go to SNS panel in AWS and select `Subscriptions` and create a new subscription by choosing the topic that was created in the previous step and in Protocol chose **email**, after creating the subscription you should receive an email from AWS SNS.
+Go to the SNS panel in AWS and select `Subscriptions` and create a new subscription by choosing the topic that was created in the previous step and in Protocol chose **email**, after completing the subscription, you should receive an email from AWS SNS.

 ![subscription.png](/assets/public/subscription.png)

-From now on, every time you hit a threshold you will receive an email notification like this:
+From now on, every time you hit a threshold, you will receive an email notification like this:

 ```
 AWS Budget Notification May 04, 2020